Python automation case study

 Next improvement

-The next pass is an operator dashboard with connection health, current votes, queue state, OBS status, and stronger Twitch/OBS integration tests.
+Next: operator dashboard, connection health, vote/queue state, OBS status, and stronger integration tests.

 Why this matters